Diffeomorphisms of discs and the second Weiss derivative of BTop(-): The fibre to homotopy automorphisms

 For $d-k$ odd, the claimed surjectivity must hold as well, by a similar argument: if it does not, then the homotopy fibre in \eqref{equ:framed-embeddings-fibration} would be nontrivial in degrees $2d-3k-4$ and $2d-3k-3$, so $\Emb^{(\sim)}_\partial(D^k,D^d)$ would in view of \eqref{equ:so-sod} be rationally nontrivial in at least one of these degrees, which cannot be the case since by \cref{cor:connectivity-bound-emb-tilde} this space is $(2d-2k-5)$-connected and $2d-3k-3\le 2d-2k-5$ since we assumed $k\ge2$.

-As a result, in degrees $*<2d-k-4$, the rational homotopy of the homotopy fibre in \eqref{equ:framed-embeddings-fibration} is given by \eqref{equ:AroneTurchin-computation} minus the classes in degree $d-2k-1$ and $2d-3k-3$.
+As a result, in degrees $*<2d-k-4$, the rational homotopy of the homotopy fibre in \eqref{equ:framed-embeddings-fibration} is given by \eqref{equ:AroneTurchin-computation} minus the first summand.
 Using again that $\Emb^{(\sim)}_\partial(D^k,D^d)$ is $(2d-2k-5)$-connected, we see that in the long exact sequence of \eqref{equ:framed-embeddings-fibration}, the classes in \eqref{equ:so-sod} must cancel against classes in the homotopy fibre.
-This kills the classes in degree $d-k-2$, so what remains is a class in degree $3d-3k-6$ for $k$ even and classes in degrees $2d-2k-4$ and $4d-4k-8$ for $k$ and $d$ odd, as claimed. \end{proof}
+This kills the classes in degree $d-k-2$ in the case where $d$ is even, so the claim follows. \end{proof}

 We now turn towards the proof of the main result of the section, \cref{thm:fibre-to-haut}.